Code-Institute-Submissions/EliteFitness/TESTING.md

 * Information is given on multiple ways to contact the gym including a form to send a message, as well as their address and a map.

 ### User Interaction:
 * From the "Home" page the user can see what the gym looks like inside, read a short summary about the gym and also see the membership options.
-There are two call to action buttons on this page, one invites the user to learn more about the gym by bringin them to the about page, the other invites them to get in touch with the gym about memberships byy directing them to the "Contact" page.
+There are two call to action buttons on this page, one invites the user to learn more about the gym by bringing them to the about page, the other invites them to get in touch with the gym about memberships by directing them to the "Contact" page.
 * The "About" page tells the user the ethos for the gym and what they do.
 It also provides information about the coaches there.
-* The "Timetable" page provides details of the class options and what they are, aswell as a full timetable for the week.
+* The "Timetable" page provides details of the class options and what they are, as well as a full timetable for the week.
 * The "Contact" page contains a form fr the user to send a message and give suggestions of why they may get in touch.
 This page also tells the user the opening hours, location and contact information.
 They can also see the location on Google Maps.
 * The navigation bar is always visible even when the user has scrolled down so they can easily navigate to another page.
 * The footer contains important information that the user may want to find quickly such as opening hours, location or contact details.